 Will the TWA Hotel Survive and Thrive?

 As great a time as I had at the TWA Hotel, the path ahead of it isn’t an easy one.
-It straddles roles as a tourist attraction targeted at a niche interest, and as a hotel in a competitive market.
+It straddles roles as a hotel in a competitive market and a tourist attraction targeted at AvGeeks, an amazing but admittedly niche clientele.
 Will it do well enough in either domain to operate sustainably?
 I loved my visit so much that I want the answer to be yes.
 But it depends on enough people — AvGeeks and others — feeling that the experience is worth the visit.

 Time will tell.
 But here’s hoping I run into some of you aboard Connie some time soon!